GuyWithTheGlasses/brickbreaker/README.md

 # brickbreaker
-JS canvas project for Softdev2
+JS project for Softdev2 using canvas